 - Select "Automatically assign a sensor number" to assign an unused ID number.
 This method does not release any managed sensor or actuator. - Select "Manually select a sensor number" to select a desired ID number from the list.
 Selecting an ID already in use will release the sensor currently managed with that ID.
 IDs already in use show the sensor package's serial number.
 Available IDs show "unused." - 4.
-Click Manage.

-Special note for Legrand humidity sensors:
+Click Manage. - Special note for Legrand humidity sensors:

-A Legrand humidity sensor is able to provide two measurements - relative and absolute humidity values.
+A Legrand humidity sensor is able to provide three measurements - relative and absolute, and humidity values.

-- A relative humidity value is measured in percentage (%). - An absolute humidity value is measured in grams per cubic meter (g/m3).
+- A relative humidity value is measured in percentage (%). - An absolute humidity value is measured in grams per cubic meter (g/m3). - A dew point is measured in degree celsius (°c).